braam/blog-hugo/content/posts/fortigate-on-barracuda-firewall.md

 &nbsp;
 ## Configuring Network Bridges
+Barracuda appliances have out of order ethX interfaces detected by Linux, so to align them with the physical location on the box us my script located [here](https://github.com/braam/barracuda-iface-mapper) ethX will then physically matched with pY.

 To expose the VM to the network, create Linux bridges corresponding to the physical interfaces by editing /etc/network/interfaces: